ISIS claims responsibility for Egypt church bombings

 International condemnation

-Sisi met Saturday with a US congressional delegation led by US Rep. Darrell Issa, the Egyptian government said.
-The meeting addressed Egypt's counterterrorism efforts and a strategy to fight terror while encouraging religious tolerance and acceptance of others.

-On Sunday, President Trump called Sisi from Air Force One to offer his condolences, a senior administration official told CNN.

-Pope Francis is scheduled to visit Cairo this month, where he will meet with various religious leaders, including the head of the Coptic Orthodox Church.
-He expressed his grief after the church attack.
+Pope Francis is scheduled to visit Cairo this month.
+He will meet with various religious leaders, including the head of the Coptic Orthodox Church.

-Archbishop of Canterbury Justin Welby called the attacks "evil" and urged people to pray for the victims.
-Russia's President Vladimir Putin condemned the attacks and offered his condolences to Sisi, according to Russia's state-run Tass.
+Along with others, the Pope expressed his grief after the church attack.

+US President Donald Trump, who welcomed Sisi to Washington last week and expressed his support for Egypt.
+On Sunday, Trump called Sisi from Air Force One to offer his condolences, a senior administration official told CNN.